 Design Thinking Workshop Benefits:

-- Vulnerability is shared in natural ways that increases interpersonal connections
+- Vulnerability is shared in natural ways that increases interpersonal connections and collaboration

 - Real problems are defined and solutions are shared

 - The design thinking methodology is learned and practiced — and can be applied to future problems

 - Participants practice empathy and organically build the trust necessary for successful problem solving

 - Participants create and step through all the stages of design thinking in their own unique experience